vaibhav-iitr24/Rescale_to_reference/README.md

 3] Scripts directory created in main directory, contain scripts for to obtain frequency, to extract lines and plot graph.

-4] snakemake file created in main directory, required scripts and rules are incorporated.
+4] Snakemake(rescale_to_reference.smk) file created in main directory, required scripts and rules are incorporated.
 Snakemake environment activated, run command  " snakemake --snakefile rescale_to_reference.smk generated_demo/comparison_graph_demo.png -j1".
 Here demo is sample name you can change it as per requirement.